 Delaware Arts Alliance’s Board of Directors is composed of civic, artistic, business, and education leaders from across the First State.

-Jennifer Boland is an Art Educator at Campus Community School for grades K-8 and an Adjunct instructor at Delaware Technical Community College.
+Jennifer Boland is an Art Educator at Campus Community School for grades K-8 and an adjunct instructor at Delaware Technical Community College.
 She has been teaching some form of art for over 15 years and has been at Campus Community School for 13 years and 15 at Delaware Technical Community College.
 She has written grants for artist in residency, field trip expenses and supplies.
-Jennifer is currently the President of the Delaware Art Education Association.
+Jennifer is a past president of the Delaware Art Education Association.
 She is an active member of the community and has an ongoing relationship with the Biggs Museum of American Art.
 She is a lifetime member of the Dover Art League and exhibits her art throughout Delaware.

-Molly Giordano (Marketing Subcommittee Chair) is Director of Development and Marketing at the Delaware Art Museum.
+Molly Giordano is Director of Development & External Affairs at the Delaware Art Museum.
 Previously, Molly was the Assistant Director of Development at West End Neighborhood House, served in various roles on Jack Markell’s campaign for Governor, and helped lead his transition to office in 2009.
 Molly serves on the board of the Greater Wilmington Conventions and Visitors Bureau and the InWilmington advisory board.
 She has a BA in Political Science and Journalism from the University of Delaware and a Masters in Public Administration with a certificate in Non-Profit Administration from the University of Pennsylvania.

-Peter A. Harrigan (Treasurer), President of the Board of Coastal Concerts Inc. is a journalist and corporate communications executive.
+Peter A. Harrigan (Treasurer and Finance Committee Chair), President of the Board of Coastal Concerts Inc. is a journalist and corporate communications executive.
 He had an extensive career at the former Lockheed Corporation, retiring in 2011 as vice president of communications for Lockheed Martin Corporation’s Electronic Systems business.
 Peter, who earned a Bachelor of Science degree in finance from Siena College, resides in Rehoboth Beach, DE.

 Krys Johnson (Board Secretary), Executive Director of Rehoboth Beach Main Street, has extensive professional management experience in the public and private sectors.
 Previously she was the Organizational Change Administrator for several State of Delaware projects and served as a State of Delaware Employee Chair for United Way.
 Krys worked as a Global Public Relations Manager in Tokyo, Japan, and has served on the boards of the Tate Modern Members Council and the Seattle Art Museum.
 Krys has a History of Art MA from the University of London.